Linus404/TwiTok/README.md

 # Twitch Top Clips Downloader

 This Python script allows you to download the most viewed Twitch clips from a specific game within a specified time frame.
 It offers several parameters for customisation, including the game, the time window (e.g. 24 hours, 7 days) and the number of clips to download.
 Subtitles are automatically generated if selected.
 To save space, all video folders older than 3 days are automatically deleted.

+## Compatibility

+This project has been tested on Windows 10, and its behavior on other platforms may vary.
+Contributions to improve compatibility on other platforms are welcome.

 ## TODO

 - Update skip function when video already exists (and print comment)
 - general optimisation
 - add creator name and number of views
 - remove buttons from final message
+- add cloud deployment (see issue #1)

 ## Requirements